raeez21/DP203---AzureDEAssociate-Code/README.md

 # 4. Spark Pool in Synapse
  Spark is a unified engine and a big data processing framework.
 Main programing langs used are Python and Scala.
  [scalaprograms/dataapp/src/main/scala/Main.scala](scalaprograms/dataapp/src/main/scala/Main.scala) contains basic SCALA syntaxes.
 This was defined using SBT.
 For more details refer: [ScalaPythonPrograms.sql](ScalaPythonPrograms.sql)

+ Similarly we have some Python starter codes in [here](scalaprograms/dataapp/python_pgms.py)

   # TODO: do scala code, screenshots, Databricks.sql, databricks/ etc
   #TODO do one more section of the onliine tutrials